|

 but they still can pick up 24 percent of colon cancers this way.

-METABOLIC SYNDROME: The metabolic syndrome,
+The metabolic syndrome,

 which includes diabetes or prediabetes, abdominal obesity, unfavorable lipid profile and hypertension, triples the risk of